CloudCommandos/Raspclouds/My-Doc/docker.md

 Most of information was referenced from [here](https://docker-curriculum.com).

-## Building Customise image
+## Building Custom image
 Customisation can be done with the original image and with your own configuration.
 Configuration files from the local machine can be copy to the original image.
-This allow you to build a image with your own configuration.
+This allow you to build an image with your own configuration.

-To create a image, a `Dockerfile` is needed.
+To create an image, a `Dockerfile` is needed.
 Create a directory and store all the configurations along with the `Dockerfile` inside.

 Store the configuration files in a sub directory to have a better organisation on the files.

-let's build a image with [your own configuration with Nginx based image](https://www.nginx.com/blog/deploying-nginx-nginx-plus-docker/).
+let's build an image with [your own configuration with Nginx based image](https://www.nginx.com/blog/deploying-nginx-nginx-plus-docker/).
 An example of a `Dockerfile` is shown below.
 ```bash
 FROM nginx
 COPY content /usr/share/nginx/html